You can set up Custom Processes that use a Documents, Jobs, Clients, Tasks or Practice Activity view in FYI to trigger

-When Inherit Job is disabled, this picks up the client’s Partner/Manager’s value in the “Sender” field.
+When Inherit Job is disabled, this picks up the Client’s Partner/Manager/Custom User Role value in the “Sender” field.

 In the example above of sending a Summary Notification for documents that are "Pending Approval", no documents are created for this process so Inherit Job is uncheckmarked.

 Add the Step for a Summary Notification

-Summary Notification when an FYI view is used to trigger the process.
+Summary Notification can be used when an FYI view is used to trigger the process.
 The Summary Notification Action in a Step is only available when "Document - View Filters" has been selected as the Filter.
 When setting up a Custom Process triggered by a Job or Client view, this would trigger individual notifications.

 To set up the step for the Summary Notification: